 LOCATION AND CLEARANCE FOR WASH BASINS AND FITTINGS

-Where showers are required for staff or public use, a wet-area shower shall be provided for people with disabilities.
+Where showers are required for staff or public use and there is more than one provided, one of those facilities must be a wet-area shower for people with disabilities.

 Accessible shower cubicles may be complete in themselves or be part of a combined accessible toilet/shower facility; however, if the drying space is used for dressing and undressing it shall be separated from the shower.

 If two or more shower cubicles are provided, at least one shall have a seat and controls for the opposite hand.

 This information has been extracted and reproduced from the Visual Privacy for Sanitary Fixtures NZS4121:2001 and G1/AS1, with permission from Standards New Zealand and MBIE.